Take care when packing your checked luggage, carry-on bag, and personal items for airline travel.

 Below is a listing of common hazardous materials and restricted articles.
 If you don't see your item here it doesn't mean it's allowed in baggage or on your person.
 When in doubt, leave it out.

-Please refer to the TSA and FAA safe packing references below for most current, comprehensive guidelines.
+Please refer to the FAA safe packing references below for most current, comprehensive guidelines.

 Carriage of alcohol, wine and liquor must adhere to the following guidelines: